 A caffeine headache has been experienced by just about anyone who consumes caffeine on a regular basis.

-This caffeine-induced headache usually starts behind the eyes and then works its way up the front of the forehead as it further develops, becoming quite debilitating.
+This caffeine-induced headache usually starts behind the eyes and then works its way up the front of the forehead as it develops further, becoming quite debilitating if left unchecked.

 For some, this can trigger a migraine, but for most people a caffeine headache is moderately painful and varies in severity depending on the cause.

 Top 5 Causes of a Caffeine Headache